Kitware/ParaView/Plugins/pvNVIDIAIndeX/README.txt

 #-------------------------------------------------------------------------------

-The NVIDIA IndeX for ParaView Plugin comes with a free evaluation license that enables all features for a limited time, including full scalability to run on multiple NVIDIA GPUs and on a cluster of GPU hosts.
-The software will continue to run after the evaluation period, but with multi-GPU features disabled.
+The NVIDIA IndeX for ParaView Plugin comes with a free evaluation license that enables all features, including full scalability to run on multiple NVIDIA GPUs and on a cluster of GPU hosts.

 For licensing requests, please contact nvidia-index@nvidia.com.